 Asking university faculty for letters of reference can be an intimidating task.
-Yet, anyone applying to graduate school or seeking employment will need letters of reference.
-But, how does one approach faculty for this important role?
-And, how does one know which faculty are likely to be most helpful?
+However, anyone seeking admission to graduate school or employment will need to develop this skill.
+But, how do you go about asking faculty for letters of recommendation?
+And how do you determine who to ask?

-In answering this question, I will not address the question of how to participate in class and make a nice impression on faculty or how to get to know faculty.
+In answering this question, I will not address the question of how to participate in class.
+Nor will I discuss how to get to know faculty.
 These are important questions and I encourage you to review the columns on those important topics.